Simon Kuznets: Historical series of economic dynamics and Kuznets cycles, or "long swings"

-The first major research project in which Kuznets was involved was the study of long series of economic dynamics in the USA undertaken in the mid-1920s.
+The first major research project in which Kuznets was involved was the study of long series of economic dynamics in the US undertaken in the mid-1920s.
 The collected data covered the period from 1865 to 1925, and for some indices achieved 1770.
 Applying for the analysis of time series approximating Gompertz and logistic curves, Kuznets found that the characteristics of the curves with reasonable accuracy described the majority of economic processes.
 Fitting trend curves to data and analysis of the time series, comparison of theoretical and empirical levels, allowed him to identify medium-term extended cycles of economic activity, which lasted 15–25 years and had an intermediate position between the Kondratyev "long waves" and short business cycles.
 Aspiring to determine the nature of these cycles, Kuznets analyzed the dynamics of population, the construction industry performance, capital, national income data and other variables.
 These movements became known among economists and economic historians as "Kuznets cycles", and alternatively as "long swings" in the economy's growth rate (following the work of Moses Abramovitz [1912–1999]).
-Kuznet cycles are special case of Kondratiev wave.